3lvia/gh-actions-docs/README.md

 <!-- gh-actions-docs-toc-end -->
 ```

-## GitHub Actions
+## GitHub Action

 `gh-actions-docs` is primarily intended to be used as a GitHub Action.
-The below documentation is actually generated from the `action.yml` file in this repository!
+The below documentation is actually generated from the `action.yml` file in this repository
+(with name, description and table of contents disabled).

 <!-- gh-actions-docs-start path=action.yml owner=3lvia project=gh-actions-docs version=v1 -->